Misiraly/yt-venv/readme.md

 How use:
 --------
 Really not optimised for others to use.
 But you can give it a try.
+ - setup virtual environment as per "requirements.txt"
  - rename the music table "data/test-table.csv" to "data/music_table.csv" to
  start out somewhere.
 You can personalize it later.
  - somehow make it happen, that you are able to run the `yt.py` script.
 That is the main one.
-Paths will be a problem I think.
-What works for me is to run the script with these batch commands:
+What works for me is to run the script with these batch
+ commands:
     `cd C:\<your path>\yt-venv`
-    `C:\<path to the yt-venv environment>\python.exe C:\<your path>\yt-venv\yt.py`
+    `C:\\Scripts\python.exe C:\<your path>\yt-venv\yt.py`

 Commands to use in the program:
 -------------------------------